aabbtree77/esp32-vpn/README.md

 - ESP32 networking is not there (yet).
 The user space is small and further fractured by, say, C++ vs MicroPython, MQTT vs Wireguard vs WebSocket tech.
 The libs are scarce and often unreliable.
 There is also too little RAM.
 It is unlikely that ESP32 will displace embedded Linux any time soon.

 - ESP32 communicating within a LAN over Wi-Fi and MQTT is probably its best niche.
 Cheap, low power devices, immediate "no C/C++ nonsense" MicroPython, mild resilience w.r.t. a lost Wi-Fi.
-This is good for nothing critical, reliable, precise, demanding.
+This is good for nothing critical, reliable, precise, demanding, unless it would be backed with redundancy.
 The niche is thus a lot tinier than that of ATtiny.
-Remote control of some moving Wi-Fi camera, plant watering, city dustbin level indicator, train/museum entrance counter.
+Remote control of some moving Wi-Fi camera, plant watering, city dustbin level indicator.

-- [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable tool to ssh globally to any computer behind NAT without any 3rd party service and static IP.
+- [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
+The connection is likely to be slow.

+- [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A) is another remarkable FOSS VPN.
+It can be a lot faster than EdgeVPN, but is more suitable in the environments with an available public static endpoint IP.

 ## References